 We really love making crafts, so we're going to be very busy making a ton of awesome things to list for sale in our very own online store.

 We've got some supplies to get started with, but as our store grows, we're hopeful some of our family and friends will be happy to donate some of their old craft supplies to help us out!
+If you've got any craft supplies you'd like to donate, please reach out!
+Our parent's e-mail addresses are at the bottom of the page.

 I'm so grateful for the succes we've had with these fundraisers so far, and for all of the donations my family, friends, and friends of family have sent in.
-What we earned brought us all the way to South Carolina for a 10 day stay where I practiced almost EVERYDAY!
-I loved rehersals.
-It meant I got to spend time with the rest of the cast who was SO much fun!

 My cousin, Adeline, was so excited for me when she learned I earned a role on the cast of HomeSquad.
 She came over to congratulate me, and she even offered to help us jump start our fundraising by teaching us to make Rice Krispie treats to sell to our neighbors.
 It was a lot of fun.
 I got to meet some of my neighbors that I've never met before, and I even got to pray for one of them who had a hurt leg.